DrNagendra619/CRISPR-Cas9-Target-Site-Design-and-Knock-out-Prediction-for-the-Human-TP53-Tumor-Suppressor-Gene/README.md

 # CRISPR-Cas9-Target-Site-Design-and-Knock-out-Prediction-for-the-Human-TP53-Tumor-Suppressor-Gene
 CRISPR/Cas9 Target Site Design and Knock-out Prediction for the Human TP53 Tumor Suppressor Gene
 # CRISPR/Cas9 Target Site Design and Knock-out Prediction for the Human TP53 Tumor Suppressor Gene
+# CRISPR/Cas9 Target Site Design and Knock-out Prediction for the Human TP53 Tumor Suppressor Gene

 ### 🧬 Project Overview

-This repository contains the results of a CRISPR/Cas9 target site search conducted using the **CHOPCHOP** tool.
-The primary objective was to identify highly specific and efficient **single-guide RNA (sgRNA)** sequences for performing a **gene knock-out** experiment targeting the human tumor suppressor gene, **TP53** (*Homo sapiens*, genome assembly GRCh38).
+This repository documents the target site selection process for a CRISPR/Cas9-mediated **gene knock-out** of the human tumor suppressor gene, **TP53** (*Homo sapiens*, genome assembly GRCh38).
+Results were generated using the CHOPCHOP design tool.

 ***

+### 🔬 Genomic Context (UCSC Genome Browser Analysis)

+The analysis was focused on the gene locus on chromosome 17.

+* **Genomic Coordinates:** The analysis window covers **chr17:7,668,401-7,687,550** (approximately 19.15 kb).
+* **Transcript Structure:** The *TP53* gene is complex, transcribed on the **minus strand**, and possesses **multiple known splice variants** (isoforms, e.g., NM\_000546 and NM\_001126112), validating the decision to target a common **coding exon** to ensure comprehensive knock-out.

+***

 ### 🎯 Key Findings: Optimal sgRNA Target Site

-The search identified several high-quality sgRNAs based on predicted specificity and efficiency.
+The search identified the following high-quality single-guide RNA (sgRNA) candidates.

 | Rank | Target Sequence (5' to 3') | PAM | Genomic Location | Strand | Efficiency Score |
 | :---: | :--- | :--- | :--- | :---: | :---: |
 | **1** | **CGCTATCTGAGCAGCGCTCA** | **TGG** | chr17:7675056 | + | 43.15% |
 | **6** | **GAGCGCTGCTCAGATAGCGA** | **TGG** | chr17:7675052 | - | **63.35%** |

-*Note: Rank 6 exhibits the highest predicted on-target cleavage efficiency at 63.35%.*
+*Note: Rank 6 exhibits the highest predicted on-target cleavage efficiency, while Rank 1 offers unmatched specificity.*

 #### **Specificity (Off-Target Analysis for Rank 1)**

-The top-ranked sgRNA sequence exhibits outstanding specificity, with:
+The Rank 1 sgRNA sequence is highly specific, showing **zero** predicted off-target matches with up to three mismatches (MM) found in the reference genome.

 | Off-Target Mismatches (MM) | Count |
 | :---: | :---: |